joeltimothyoh/MyPublishingDebugger/README.md

 ## Introduction

-A powershell module for debugging publishing of modules.
+A PowerShell module for debugging publishing of modules.

 ## Requirements